hortonal/local_xcube_4dviewer/README.md

 This repository includes an example of publishing xcube-compatible data under the `/generating_example_data` folder.

-* Any xcube dataset supporting levels should work if `xcubeserver` can serve the data.
+* Any xcube dataset supporting levels should work if `xcube server` can serve the data.
 * You may need to update `xcube_server_config.yml` to add or modify data sources.
-* For more information, see the official xcube documentation: [https://xcube.readthedocs.io/en/latest/](https://xcube.readthedocs.io/en/latest/)
+* For more information, see the official xcube documentation: [https://xcube.readthedocs.io/en/latest/](https://xcube.readthedocs.io/en/latest/)/.